lmorg/murex/docs/GUIDE.quick-start.md

 touch @{ %[1,2,3] } # creates three files, named '1', '2' and '3'
 ```

-The reason _murex_ breaks from the POSIX tradition of using backticks and
+The reason Murex breaks from the POSIX tradition of using backticks and
-parentheses is because _murex_ works on the principle that everything inside
+parentheses is because Murex works on the principle that everything inside
 a curly bracket is considered a new block of code.

 ## Filesystem Wildcards (Globbing)